- Do you receive any compensation for any other services or in any other ways?

 - Other Investment Vehicles of Various Types

-*Only available through licensed associates who are Investment Advisor representatives of an RIA firm.
-The RIA firm is not affiliated w/ Brock and Associates and is not a service of Brock and Associates.
-Brock and Associates receives no compensation for the service.
+*Only available through licensed associates who are Investment Advisor representatives of a RIA firm.
+The RIA firm is not affiliated with Brock Financial Consultants (BFC) and portfolio management is not a service of BFC or Brock and Associates.
+Neither BFC or Brock and Associates receives any compensation for these services.

 These are available through dozens of investment companies and insurance companies through which our associates are able to “shop the market” for the above products and services.
 They include many of the largest and strongest financial institutions in the world.
 Client often ask us to assist in these areas for our investment and tax-planning expertise, but frequently clients also ask us to assist in these areas so that they can consolidate and simplify, so they know their assets are titled properly for asset-protection (creditor protection) purposes, and so they are integrated properly with their estate plan.